Group Workshops

 • Embracing your 'hag' - unearthing the wise elder.

-This new women’s group works with ritual and the interconnectedness of people with the herd and nature to explore what it means to be an older woman.
+This women’s group works with ritual and the interconnectedness of people with the herd and nature to explore what it means to be an older woman.

 With the support of the horses, as expert mirrors of body, soul and spirit, the group delves into older woman archetypes, releasing joy, creativity, laughter and naughtiness, while also and acknowledging the shadows.